Multi-Robot Motions in Milliseconds: Vector-Accelerated Primitives for Sampling-Based Planning: Conclusion

 \section{Conclusion}

-In this paper, we have demonstrated that how you apply vector-acceleration to multi-robot validation matters, developed several strategies for doing so, and evaluated the relative speedup they offers across a representative set of algorithms on varied problem settings.
-We see two avenues for future work: (i) further investigation of \textit{when}, \textit{where}, and \textit{how many} to validate including how to leverage further parallelization with the {\gpu} as has been done in the single robot domain, and (ii) take advantage of decreased validation costs to use validity as a signal, expanding on the conflict-driven planning of approaches like ARC~\cite{solis2024adaptive}.
-Open-source code of the vector-accelerated primitives and {\mrmp} algorithms will be made available upon paper acceptance.
+In this paper, we have demonstrated that how you apply vector-acceleration to multi-robot validation matters, developed several strategies for doing so, and evaluated the relative speedup they offer across a representative set of algorithms on varied problem settings. \textcolor{black}{ The vector-accelerated validation developed here brings several multi-robot planning algorithms and problem instances into the millisecond regime. } Open-source code of the vector-accelerated primitives and {\mrmp} algorithms will be made available upon acceptance.